bnxng/Topo4MEC/README.md

     - `ingress.txt`   : ingress nodes

 **Notice**:
 Topology `MilanCityCenter` is generated based on the data from [**OpenCellID**](https://www.opencellid.org/), which is an open database of cell towers.
-We considered the Milan City Center area around Duomo.
+The Milan City Center area around Duomo is considered.
 The others are random topologies generated with different numbers of nodes and edges.